seneca/nue/packages/nuejs.org/docs/syntax-highlighting.md

 }
 ```

-### Bolding, italics, and other formatting
+### Bold, italics and other formatting
-By default glow uses bolding only together with `--glow-special-color`.
-Other than that all elements have no formatting, just color assignments.
-You can, of course, make any softs of CSS tweaks to fine-tune syntax blocks.
+By default glow uses bold only together with `--glow-special-color`.
+Other than that, all elements have no formatting, just color assignments.
+You can, of course, make any sorts of CSS tweaks to fine-tune syntax blocks.
 For example:

 ```
 /* bold all secondary syntax elements */